Guide to developing presence

 Joy: See if you can access a sense of dark joy, or joy in the face of challenge.
 This will help you meet all the different aspects of ourselves, welcome them and connect to them.

-Experiencing a wide range of energy body sensations is very common during imaginal practice, for example heart-opening feelings, unitive experiences, a sense of merging inner and outer and goosebumps and shimmering in the energy body.
+Experiencing a wide range of energy body sensations is very common during imaginal practice, for example heart-opening feelings, unitive experiences, a sense of merging inner and outer worlds and goosebumps and shimmering in the energy body.

 More About The Imaginal Process